 Wife's unsubstantiated allegation of infidelity against hubby

-Unsubstantiated allegations made by wife in a of during divorce proceedings about her husband's extramarital relations amounts to cruelty, the has ruled, while allowing dissolution of marriage on these grounds.
+Unsubstantiated allegations made by wife in a court of law during divorce proceedings about her husband's extramarital relations amounts to cruelty, the Bombay High Court has ruled, while allowing dissolution of marriage on these grounds.

 Hearing an appeal of husband against the impugned order, justices G S Patel and O S Oka allowed dissolution of marriage between Mahesh and Mohini Paigude.